jonnysdavis/Writing/Stories.md

 # Writing
-A collection of my creative writing
+A few examples of my short fiction.
+All stories posted here are around 10 pages, double spaced.

 You're Going To A Party